 Lesser Scaup are members of the diving duck group, which catch food underwater unlike the dabbling ducks (such as Mallards).
 Like other ducks, scaup sleep on the water and often tuck their bill under their back feathers.
 They are social and frequently flock with other diving ducks including Canvasbacks, Redheads, and Greater Scaup during the nonbreeding season.
 During courtship, males flick their wings and tail, toss their head backwards, and push their head feathers down to create a sleek look.
 Females, in response to a pursuing male, stretch the neck, lift the chin, and swing the bill side to side while calling.
 Lesser Scaup are generally monogamous only during the breeding season; they choose new mates every year.
 Females are more likely than males to return to the same breeding sites the following year.
 Compared to other waterfowl, Lesser Scaup are stragglers when it comes to migration.
 They are often one of the last ducks to move south after breeding, sometimes staying on the breeding ground until things start freezing up.
 They're also one of the last species to head back north from the wintering grounds.Back to top

 Lesser Scaup are common throughout their range and they are the most abundant diving duck in North America.
 Despite its commonness, the North American Breeding Bird Survey indicates that the population declined by 1.8% per year between 1966 and 2015, resulting in a cumulative decline of 59%.
 Partners in Flight estimates the global breeding population is 3.8 million.
 The species rates an 11 out of 20 on the Continental Concern Score, which means it is not on the Partners in Flight Watch List and is a species of low concern.
 Several factors may be contributing to the Lesser Scaup's decline, including hunting, climate change, limited resources on migration routes, hydropower dams, contaminants, logging, and oil and gas extraction, but compelling evidence supporting these hypotheses is lacking.
 In an effort to increase Lesser Scaup numbers the North American Waterfowl Management Plan coordinated actions to improve resources along their migratory route.
 The Conservation Reserve Program is also working to protect nesting habitat in the prairie pothole region of central North America.
 The U.S. Fish and Wildlife Service carefully manage duck hunting and limit the number of individuals hunters can take every year based on population size.
-Hunters took between 23,000 and 60,000 Lesser Scaup every year over the last several years.Back to top
+Hunters took on average 318,508 Lesser Scaup every year from 2012–2016.Back to top